ericdand/bash-settings/README.md

 bash-settings
 =================

-Custom settings for bash and vim.
+Custom settings for bash, zsh, and vim.
 Most of the `.bashrc` was set up by [Lee](https://github.com/lgauthie).

 zsh stuff
 =========